skeetio/learngraphql-lessons/1-basics/10-using-a-real-data-source.md

 ---

-This version of sandbox is bit different.
+This version of sandbox is bit different from the previous versions.
 Earlier, we defined our schemas in the client side.
 But now, we are doing it inside the server.

 For that, we are using the [express-graphql](https://github.com/graphql/express-graphql) project.

 #### Schema File

 In this repo, our schema file is located in `server/schema.js`.
-We've already defined a root query field called `getAuthors` and a mutation called `addNewAuthor`.
+We've already defined a root query field called `authors` and a mutation called `createAuthor`.

 If you followed previous lessons, those should be familar to you.